Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Hanoi to Ninh Binh

-Another one of the top things to do near Hanoi is to visit the wonderland of Ninh Binh.
+Another top thing to do close to Hanoi is to visit the wonderland of Ninh Binh.
 Steeped in history and natural beauty, the Ninh Binh Province is nicknamed “Halong On Land.”

 A full day tour from Hanoi to Ninh Binh features the highlights of the region.
-Participants are driven via air-conditioned bus to the province, which is south of the city.
+You are driven via air-conditioned bus to the province, and an English-speaking guide leads the way to numerous activities.

-The English-speaking guide then leads the way to numerous Ninh Binh activities.
-This includes a traditional Tom Coc boat ride through three caves, a bike ride through the village, a visit to the ancient capital of Hoa Lu and a hike to the top of Mua Cave.
+This includes a traditional Tom Coc boat ride through three caves, a bike ride through a village, a visit to the ancient capital of Hoa Lu and a hike to the top of Mua Cave.

 Hanoi Outskirts by Bicycle